AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Range query.md

     rangeQuery.greaterThan(ColumnValue.fromLong(3));  // Specify the range of the values of the field.
 The matched values are greater than 3. searchQuery.setGetTotalCount(true);
     searchQuery.setQuery(rangeQuery);
     // Sort the query results by Col_Long in descending order.
     FieldSort fieldSort = new FieldSort("Col_Long");
     fieldSort.setOrder(SortOrder.DESC);
     searchQuery.setSort(new Sort(Arrays.asList((Sort.Sorter)fieldSort)));
+    //searchQuery.setGetTotalCount(true);//Set the total number of matched rows to return.

-    SearchRequest searchRequest = new SearchRequest(TABLE_NAME, INDEX_NAME, searchQuery);
+    SearchRequest searchRequest = new SearchRequest("sampleTable", "sampleSearchIndex", searchQuery);
+    // You can set the columnsToGet parameter to specify the columns to return or specify to return all columns.
+If you do not set this parameter, only the primary key columns are returned.
+    //SearchRequest.ColumnsToGet columnsToGet = new SearchRequest.ColumnsToGet();
+    //columnsToGet.setReturnAll(true); // Set returnAll to true to return all columns.
+    //columnsToGet.setColumns(Arrays.asList("ColName1","ColName2")); // Set columns to return specified columns.
+    //searchRequest.setColumnsToGet(columnsToGet);

     SearchResponse resp = client.search(searchRequest);
-    System.out.println("TotalCount: " + resp.getTotalCount()); // Display the total number of matched rows instead of the number of returned rows.
+    //System.out.println("TotalCount: " + resp.getTotalCount()); // Display the total number of matched rows instead of the number of returned rows.
     System.out.println("Row: " + resp.getRows());
 }
 ```